Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

     Dispensing 240.0 uL into well A1 in "1"
     Dropping tip well A1 in "12"

-If there are multiple destination wells, the pipette will never combine their volumes into the same tip.
+If there are multiple destination wells, the pipette will not combine the transfers - it will aspirate from one source, dispense into the target, then aspirate from the other source.

 .. code-block:: python